 o If I was baptized in another Faith/Denomination, do I need to be re-baptized?
 The practice is to not baptize converts as long as you can document a Trinitarian baptism (done in the name of the Father, Son and Holy Spirit) done in another Faith.
 Rather, the Sacrament of Chrismation, which is the bestowing of the Grace of the Holy Spirit, is believed to fulfill and complete the Grace given in Baptism.

 o How long does it take to become a member of the Orthodox Faith?
 Usually, it is a year-long process.
 However, the priest always uses discretion to determine the readiness of a catechumen.
 Becoming a member is not just learning about the Faith but growing in Faith--a personal transformation must be evident.
 Often, this takes time and is dependent on the level of commitment of the catechumen.

 o If my fiancee and I wish to be married, does the non-Orthodox spouse need to join the Church?
 No, the Church does not require or force a person to join the Church.
 The Church will marry someone who is Orthodox with someone who is non-Orthodox.
-That non-Orthodox person however, must be a Christian baptized in the name of the Holy Trinity.
+That non-Orthodox person however, must be a Christian.

 o Do I need a Godparent?
 Yes, everyone who is converting to the Orthodox Faith needs a godparent (aka sponsor).
 The sponsor must be an Orthodox Christian in good standing with the Church.
 He/she should be a model and example of faithfulness and take quite seriously the role of godparent.
 A female catechumen is encouraged to choose a female godparent and likewise male for male.
 If the godparent is from another parish, a letter of verification of membership in good standing from his/her parish priest is required.